Job & Internship Search

 HIRE A HEN INTERNSHIP & JOB SHADOW PROGRAM

-Participate in a three to five-week internship during Winter Session.
+Participate in a short term project based during Winter Session.
 The experience will expose you to a career area of interest and assist with building a strong professional network.

 2023 Winter Term Internships will take place:

 Example of Past Winter Internship Opportunities Include: Forensic Internship with the Defender Association of Philadelphia, Training Coordinator Intern with The Melini Group, Winter Intern with the Office of U.S. Senator Christopher A. Coons, Software Engineering Intern with SevOne, and Marketing and Development Intern with Newark Charter School.

 - Students must submit applications between Monday, April 28 – Friday, May 12

 For more information contact: email@example.com